my gear

 Nikon Z5 Mirrorless Camera

-this is the camera i use right now, bought used in the summer of 2025. the z5 is nikon's entry-level mirrorless camera and, while it doesn't have all the bells and whistles of the newer and more expensive models, i love this camera. it really pushed me to treat photography more seriously and learn about the technical elements of the art.
+this is the camera i use right now, bought used in the summer of 2025. the z5 is nikon's older entry-level mirrorless camera and, while it doesn't have all the bells and whistles of the newer and more expensive models, i love this camera. it really pushed me to treat photography more seriously and learn about the technical elements of the art. the lens ecosystem has also opened a lot of doors for me creatively, and the lenses really are fantastic. these are the ones i have:

 Pentax SP1000 35mm film camera